Britain's FTSE falters as miners decline but SABMiller surges

 * Mixed Chinese data impacts mining stocks

-* Royal Mail down after government sells stake (Updates prices at close)
+* Royal Mail down after government sells stake (Updates prices, adds detail)

 By Kit Rees and Sudip Kar-Gupta